drabhishekkumar/PhDpositionComputationalGenomeBiology/README.md

 4. Research Area #4: Biodiversity Genomics
 5. Research Area #5: Viral Genomics starting with SARS-CoV-2

-We are constantly looking for strong candidates to focus one of these areas.
+We are constantly looking for strong candidates to focus on one of these areas.

 ----------------------